igorf7/DeviceLinkTest/README.md

 ## Content
 Here are the source codes of the program and the installation file.
 ## Installation
-Run the installation file and follow the instructions of the installer.
+Run the installation file Install_DLT.exe and follow the instructions of the installer.